BriceMichalski/BriceMichalski/README.md

 **I'm passionate about :**

-- ⚽ Footbal (We are still world champion)
+- ⚽ Footbal
-- 🚀 Space
+- 🚀 Space & engineering
 - 🛰 Sciences & New technologies
 - 💻 Self-hosting